seanflynn5/pixi-demo-1/README.md

 Create a leaderboard using any layout you would like.
 Within the leaderboard, have a list of 10 ficticious players with their scores.
 As the current player's score increases, have them move upward within the leaderboard.
 Show an animation when they top the leaderboard.

+### Bonus assignments (optional)

+Create bonus diamonds worth 10 points.
+Animate the bonus diamonds so players can distinguish them from the standard diamonds.

 ### Deploy game

 Build and deploy game to any environment that will allow it to be reviewed.